Susana465/camkii_thesis/40-results.md

 ![2.2](40-results-figures\WT\camkii-nmdar-unphospho.png){#fig-xsubsets_nmdar-t268p0}

-### NMDAR binding promotes CaMKII autophosphorylation at T286 and T306 sites
+### NMDAR binding also promotes CaMKII autophosphorylation at T306 site
 Phosphorylation at the T306 site is known to occur at a slower rate than phosphorylation at T286 [@otmakhov2015Fast; @chang2017CaMKII], and this is reflected in the model outputs.
 A total of 25 CaMKII subunits become phosphorylated at T306 over the course of the simulation (marroon trace: camkii_t306p in @fig-t306p), of which 21 are bound to the NMDAR (golden trace:camkii_cam_unbound_t306p1_bound_nmdar in @fig-t306p) —indicating that approximately 84% of T306-phosphorylated subunits are part of NMDAR complexes.

 Moreover, the accumulation of doubly phosphorylated subunits (T286P and T306P; here referred to as CaMKII_PP, hot pink trace in @fig-t306p) appears to track closely with the rate of T306 phosphorylation.
 This indicates that T306 phosphorylation typically follows T286 phosphorylation, particularly during the earlier stages of the simulation.
 This behaviour is consistent with both the modelled mechanisms and findings reported in the literature [REFERENCE].